madeingnecca/visitor/README.md

 All features have been written as global functions to provide an easy way to test them.

-Tests are written with phpunit and to run them just type:
+Tests are written with phpunit, so to run them type:
 <pre>phpunit</pre>